nextprocurement/NP-Backend-Dockers/README.md

 ## Overview

-``NP-Backend-Dockers`` drives the backend infrastructure of an application designed for efficient data indexing and analysis.
-It incorporates outputs from training topic models into a Solr engine, enabling streamlined operations.
-Accessible via a Swagger page, the backend, powered by a Python-based RESTful application, facilitates basic indexing tasks and queries.
-Moreover, it supports seamless integration of additional services, such as topic-modeling-based inference and classification, within the multi-container environment, expanding functionality for users.
+``NP-Backend-Dockers`` powers the backend infrastructure of an application designed for efficient indexing, analysis, and retrieval of textual data leveraging a Solr engine.
+It also seamlessly integrates additional services like topic-based inference and classification in a multi-container setup, enhancing user functionality.

 This multi-container application is orchestrated using a docker-compose script, connecting all services through the `np-net` network.